a95s/Google-Ngram-rarity-check/README.md

 ### Things that I learned from this project:
 1. Hands-on experience with error handling and async environment.
 2. JS has no proper in-built `sleep()` function.
 3. Saving intermediate results is important.
-I could've gotten the result without error handling and recursion in less than an hour.
+That way, I could've gotten the results in less than an hour without error handling and recursion.

 ## For users